-The table shows the amount of fees billed to SQM by our independent auditors, PwC for the 2019 and 2018 fiscal years, in relation to audit, tax and other assurance services provided to us (in thousands of US\$):
+The table shows the amount of fees billed to SQM by our independent auditors, PwC for the 2020 and 2019 fiscal years, in relation to audit, tax and other assurance services provided to us (in thousands of US\$):

-2019 2018
+2020 2019

-Audit fees 1,339 1,408
+Audit fees 1,343 1,339

-Tax fees 354 289
+Tax fees 255 354

-All other fees 17 17
+All other fees 70 17

-Total fees 1,710 1,715
+Total fees 1,668 1,710

-Audit fees in the above table are the fees approved by the Directors' Committee for PwC in 2019 and 2018 in connection with the audits of our annual consolidated financial statements
+Audit fees in the above table are the fees approved by the Directors' Committee for PwC in 2020 and 2019 in connection with the audits of our annual consolidated financial statements

-All other fees in the above table are aggregate fees approved by the Directors' Committee for PwC in 2019 and 2018 in connection with services such as transfer pricing and other assurance services that were not related to the audit.
+Tax fees and all other fees in the above table are aggregate fees approved by the Directors' Committee for PwC in 2020 and 2019 in connection with services such as transfer pricing and other assurance services that were not related to the audit.
 These fees were pre-approved by the Directors' Committee in accordance with our pre-approval policies and procedures.